Friday 5th December 2025

 Reading:

 Please read daily with your child and log on Boom Reader.
-We will be following up with children who are reading less than three times a week.
+We will be following up with children who are reading less than three times a week at home.
+If you would like a paper reading diary to record your reading at home, please let us know and we can provide one for you.

 Handwriting: